opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

 Scanning Paper Drawings
 =======================

+.. note:: Currently OpenToonz DOES NOT support the native scanning functionality, as described in this page.
+Instead you can use the provided GTS scanning and cleaning software, please follow `this link to download GTS <https://opentoonz.github.io/e/download/gts.html>`_ .

+.. note:: This manual page is preserved in its original form, in case the scanning code of OpenToonz is reactivated in a future version.

-In order to be managed by Toonz, paper drawings have to be scanned into Toonz.
+In order to be managed by OpenToonz, paper drawings have to be scanned into OpenToonz.
 Paper drawings can be both animation levels, consisting of a large number of sequenced drawings, and other elements such as backgrounds and overlays.

 The scan process can be done in different modes, and in case autocenter is needed it has to follow specific guidelines.